 Enter the widely accepted practice of Infrastructure as Code, or IaC.

 With IaC, you automate platform provisioning and application deployment.
 You essentially apply software engineering practices such as testing and versioning to your DevOps practices.
 Your infrastructure and deployments are automated, consistent, and repeatable.

-Tools like Azure Resource Manager, Terraform, and the Azure CLI, enable you to declaratively script the cloud infrastructure you require.
+Tools like Azure Resource Manager, Azure Bicep, Terraform from HashiCorp, and the Azure CLI, enable you to declaratively script the cloud infrastructure you require.
 Resource names, locations, capacities, and secrets are parameterized and dynamic.
 The script is versioned and checked into source control as an artifact of your project.
 You invoke the script to provision a consistent and repeatable infrastructure across system environments, such as QA, staging, and production.

 Under the hood, IaC is idempotent, meaning that you can run the same script over and over without side effects.
 If the team needs to make a change, they edit and rerun the script.
 Only the updated resources are affected.